ivanSantos16/ivanSantos16/README.md

 After a year of high dedication, I have added different tools to my stacks.
 I can program in python, R and java.
 I learned several programming paradigms, from functional programming to object oriented programming.
 I have gathered software validation and verification methodologies, using Junit and HtmlUnit (WebScraping).
 In addition to backend, I acquired the knowledge to perform the construction of graphical interfaces in Kivy.
 As a base for any computer scientist, I did not leave aside the knowledge of relational (SQL) and non-relational (NoSQL) databases.

-Without doubt, the biggest challenge of the last year was the development of a network application that allowed me to obtain basic knowledge related to Docker, Kubernetes and GCP.
+Without doubt, the biggest challenge of 2022 was the development of a network application that allowed me to obtain basic knowledge related to Docker, Kubernetes and GCP.

 Nowadays, I'm working with Tech and Agriculture.
 I play the role of software developer in an agricultural insurance company and I'm building an underwriting program with multiple features related with risk and claims.
+This software in hosted on the cloud, runs on 2 containers that communicate with each other.
 At the same time, I coordinate the development of 2 more software associated with the agricultural insurance company.
+At least, with the help of Tetraedro, I'm implementing a data protection system based on the risk profile of the company with safetica.

 <!-- Current Projects -->